 We have an extensive pipeline of sites and are identifying how and when we will bring each one forward.
 These are the sites we have announced to date.

 We'll deliver new commercial units by transforming 31 disused railway arches underneath Wood Lane Tube station.
 The arches will be converted into 20 retail units, workspaces, amenity and cycle parking.
 Public access arches will support the regeneration of the White City Opportunity Area by creating direct routes between White City Living (developed by St James) and Westfield London.
-The first units will be available in spring 2018.
 Find out more about our plans for Wood Lane Arches.

 We have started works to modernise Bank station, connecting it to Monument station and providing step-free access.
 Once works are complete, we will develop a new retail and office building above the new station entrance.
 We expect to start work on the 0.66 acre site once the station is complete in 2021.
 We have planning permission for a nine storey scheme, including 12,000 square metres of office and 650 square metres of retail space.